Omsk: Imperial period

 In the summer of 1717, the Omsk garrison under the command of Stupin went to the upper Irtysh to build fortresses.
 Lieutenant Colonel Ivan Buholz categorically refused to lead a new expedition.
 In March 1717, he was sent from Tobolsk to the capital.
 There is very little information about the foundation of the Omsk settlement and the construction of the second fortress.
 One of the most valuable sources of information is the inventory of documents of the Tara Chancellery, copied for Professor G.F.
 Miller in 1734.
 This inventory was mentioned by Professor V.I.
 Kochedamov in 1960, and in 2015 it was published by the Barnaul scientists V.B.
 Borodaev and A.V.
 Kontev.
 However, there are no drawings and it is not known where and how the new city (fortress) was built.
 From Tara to the Omsk fortress, a drawing was sent "On the structure of the Omsk fortress beyond the Omya river prison and courtyards in a line."

 In 1722, this drawing was used by the captain-engineer, Paul de Grange, in the plan's development of the fortress on the right bank of the Om.
 At the end of the summer of 1717, Gagarin ordered the production of six bells for the Yamyshevskaya and Omsk fortresses.
-Bells were made by the military department and in an amount of three pieces per fortress.
+Bells were made by the military department, in the amount of three pieces per fortress.
 According to the drawing of the Omsk fortress in 1717, there was a triangular guard redoubt at the mouth of the Om, a quadrangular fort at the crossing over the Om, and a pentagonal fortress in the yard.
 At the beginning of 1718, seven bells were made.
 Perhaps the seventh was intended for the Omsk Sloboda on the right bank of the Om.
 There is no information about whether the quadrangular fort and the triangular redoubt were built.
 However, it is known that the fortress (defensive structure) was built pentagonal, although not as regular as in the drawing.
 This is clear from the plans of 1745 and 1755.
 The entire settlement (Omsk fortress, including the Cossack settlement and the main defensive structure) had the shape of an irregular, broken quadrangle.